-A tightly woven, twilled, worsted fabric with a slight diagonal line on the right side.
+Gabardine is a tightly woven, twilled, worsted fabric with a slight diagonal line on the right side.
 Wool gabardine is known as a year-round fabric for business suiting.
 Polyester, cotton, rayon, and various blends are also used in making gabardine.

-A measurement most commonly associated with knitting equipment.
+Gauge is a measurement most commonly associated with knitting equipment.
 It can mean the number of needles per inch in a knitting machine.
 However, in full-fashioned hosiery and sweater machines, the number of needles per 1-1/2 inches represents the gauge.

 A sheer lightweight fabric, often made of silk or from such manufactured fibers as polyester, with a crepe surface.
 End-uses include dresses and blouses.

-Twisted silk, worsted, or cotton with cord or wire running through it, used chiefly as upholstery trimming.
+Gimp is a twisted silk, worsted, or cotton with cord or wire running through it, used chiefly as upholstery trimming.

-The break between the collar and the lapel.
+A gorge is the break between the collar and the lapel.